The Beginner’s Guide to Starting a Social Impact Business

 Just like starting any other venture, you need to use your knowledge, leverage your strengths, tap into your experiences, and turn them into innovative ideas that are practical and profitable.

-Brian D. Evans, founder of Influencive.com, built a wildly successful media platform by leveraging his knowledge and experience in driving online traffic – a skill he learned while building apps for affiliate marketing.
+Brian D. Evans, the founder of Influencive.com, built a wildly successful media platform by leveraging his knowledge and experience in driving online traffic – a skill he learned while building apps for affiliate marketing.

 Dan Kurzrock combined his passion for beer and his knowledge in economics and entrepreneurship to create ReGrained.